aklimk/mcts/README.md

 </table>

 # Features
-- Performans over 15 thousand iterations of MCTS per second including selection/expansion/rollout/backpropagation.
+- Performs over 15 thousand iterations of MCTS per second including selection/expansion/rollout/backpropagation.
 - Core MCTS engine is fully game-agnostic with no domain knowledge and random rollouts.
     Implement the included `GameState` trait and the engine will operate on any game.
 - Includes an chess implementation of the `GameState` trait with an interactive "play against the engine" mode,